Suspect in custody after 1 killed, 2 injured in northeast Edmonton

 Students at Belmont School were told to stay away from windows while they waited in the building.

-CTV News Edmonton spoke to Lesley, a parent of two children at St. Maria Goretti School.
+Lesley, a parent of two children at St. Maria Goretti School, said, "I haven't been told a whole lot."

 Mayor Amarjeet Sohi tweeted about the incident on Wednesday, saying his thoughts are with everyone affected by the tragedy.